ahumairah02/Group-Project/README.md

 - Search and filter hotels based on halal-certified kitchens, alcohol-free environments, and prayer facilities.
 - Display halal certification and endorsements (e.g., from local Islamic authorities).
 - Include user ratings and reviews specific to halal compliance.
-- Booking integration to reserve rooms directly through the platform.
+- Booking integration to reserve rooms that link with Booking.com website.

 b) **Halal Restaurant Locator**

 **Description**: A tool to find restaurants serving halal food at destinations worldwide.
 **Functionalities**:
 - Search by cuisine type, price range, or proximity to the user’s location.
 - Display halal certifications and Muslim-owned restaurant indicators.

-- Directions and opening hours integrated with maps.
-- Feature user reviews emphasizing quality and adherence to halal standards.
+c) **Travel Packages**

+**Description**: A Muslim-friendly travel packages that includes destinations, hotels, and activities.
+**Functionalities**:
+- Users can search travel packages by destination, price range, duration, and type of travel.
+- Display the details on what the package covers and pricing per person.
+- Booking: Collect user details, number of travelers, and preferred dates.

+d)**Payment**
+**Description**: Handles booking payments securely, including payment status and history.
+**Functionalities**:
+- Support for multiple payment methods, including credit/debit cards, and e-wallets.
+- Instant email and SMS notifications with booking details and a payment receipt.
+-  Users can view their transaction details.

+e)**Login and User Management**
+**Description**: Includes user registration and login functionality.
+**Functionalities**:
+-User roles (admin vs. user) will determine access to different features

 ### ERD